Solution properties of a 3D stochastic Euler fluid equation: Introduction

+In particular,} an important feature of the data in Figure \ref{fig:globaldrift} is that the ocean currents show up as persistent spatial correlations, easily recognised visually as spatial regions in which the colours representing individual paths tend to concentrate.
+To capture this feature, we transform the Lagrangian trajectory description \eqref{StochProc-intro} into the spatial representation of the Eulerian transport velocity given by the Stratonovich stochastic vector field,

+In equations \eqref{StochProc-intro} and \eqref{StochVF-intro}, the $B_t^{i}$ with $i\in\mathbb{N}$ are scalar independent Brownian motions, and the $\xi_{i}(x)$ represent the spatial correlations which may be obtained as eigenvectors of the two-point velocity-velocity correlation matrix $C_{ij}(x,y)$, $i,j=1,2,\dots,N$, as an integral operator.
+Namely,

+These correlation eigenvectors exhibit a spectrum of spatial scales for the trajectories of the drifters, indicating the variety of spatiotemporal scales in the evolution of the ocean currents which transport the drifters.
+This feature of the data is worthy of further study.
+In what follows, we will assume that the velocity correlation eigenvectors $\xi_i(x)$ with $i=1,\dots,N$ have been determined by reliable data assimilation procedures, so we may take them to be prescribed, divergence-free, three-dimensional vector functions.
+For explicit examples of the process of determining the $\xi_{i}(x)$ eigenvectors at coarse resolution from finely resolved numerical simulations, see \cite{CoCrHoShWe2018a,CoCrHoShWe2018b}. {{}For an extension of this method to include non-stationary correlation statistics, see \cite{GBHo2017}.\\

-Thus, the stochastic process $\mathsf{d}\eta_{t}(X)$ in \eqref{StochProc-intro} is the pullback by the diffeo $\eta_{t}$ of the stochastic vector field $\mathsf{dy}_{t}(x)$ in \eqref{StochVF-intro}.
-That is, $\eta^{*}_{t}\mathsf{dy}_{t}(x) = \mathsf{d}\eta_{t}(X)$.
-Likewise, the stochastic vector field in \eqref{StochVF-intro} is the Eulerian representation in fixed spatial coordinates $x$ of the stochastic process in \eqref{StochProc-intro} for the Lagrangian fluid parcel paths, labelled by their Lagrangian coordinates $X$.
+A rigorous analysis of the stochastic process $\eta_{t}$ in \eqref{StochProc-intro} is under way by the authors.
+Following from classical results (e.g., \cite{Kunita1,Kunita2}), we show in a forthcoming paper that $\eta_{t}$ is a temporally stochastic curve on the manifold of smooth invertible maps with smooth inverses (i.e., diffeomorphisms).} Thus, although the time dependence of $\eta_{t}$ in \eqref{StochProc-intro} is not differentiable, its spatial dependence is smooth.
+The stochastic process $\mathsf{d}\eta_{t}(X)$ in \eqref{StochProc-intro} is also the pullback by the diffeomorphism $\eta_{t}$ of the stochastic vector field $\mathsf{dy}_{t}(x)$ in \eqref{StochVF-intro}.
+That is, $\eta^{*}_{t}\mathsf{dy}_{t}(x) = \mathsf{d}\eta_{t}(X)$, see e.g. \cite{Holm2015} for details.
+Conversely, the stochastic vector field in \eqref{StochVF-intro} is the Eulerian representation in fixed spatial coordinates $x$ of the stochastic process in \eqref{StochProc-intro} for the Lagrangian fluid parcel paths, labelled by their Lagrangian coordinates $X$.